What’s the issue?

 Approximately 60,000 of the 1.2 million NHS workforce* are from other EU countries, including more than 10,000 doctors and more than 20,000 nurses and health visitors.
 In adult social care, 90,000 of the 1.3 million workers employed by local authority and independent sector employers come from elsewhere in the EU.

 The current policy of free movement remains unchanged until the UK concludes the terms of its exit from the EU.
 Following the announcement of the referendum result, health and social care leaders sought to reassure EU staff that they remain welcome and valued.

 Despite this, there is evidence that Brexit is having an impact.
-The number of EU nationals registering as nurses in the UK has fallen by 90 per cent since the referendum.
+The number of EU nationals registering as nurses in the UK has fallen by 96 per cent since the referendum, with just 46 EU nurses registering with the Nursery and Midwifery Council in April 2017.
 There has also been a fall in the number of EU nationals taking jobs in the social care sector.